xianmin/hugo-theme-jane/README.md

 This directory contains an example config file and the content for the demo.
 It serves as an example setup for you to configure to your liking.

-Copy the `config.toml` to the root directory of your website.
+Copy the `hugo.toml` to the root directory of your website.
 Overwrite the existing config file if necessary.